NicholasLYang/uptointerpretation/content/posts/fixing-nits-quickly.md

 making this a more full fledged setup.
 In the future I'd love the ability to add comments, rename files, maybe even factor out code into a separate function.

+And hopefully by making this a CLI, I can make it something that can run on multiple different CI platforms.
+Heck, with a proper TUI, I could make this feasible to run on the fly.
+Of course as someone will point out on Reddit, this is getting dangerously close to just being a damn editor itself.